Updated: 1 day ago

 Not making a decision is a decision.

-“I suppose it is human nature to get anchored in our beliefs.
-The hard part is knowing when to drop anchor and sail away.”
+“It is human nature to get anchored in our beliefs.
+The challenge is knowing when to drop anchor and sail away.”

 Jeff Hulett is the Executive Vice President of the Definitive Companies, a decision sciences firm.
 Jeff's background includes data science and decision science.
 Jeff's experience includes leadership roles at consulting firms, including KPMG and IBM.
 Jeff also held leadership roles at financial services organizations such as Wells Fargo and Citibank.
 Jeff is a board member and rotating chair at James Madison University.

-Have you ever noticed how difficult it is for people to change their mind?
+Changing our minds can be difficult.
 It seems even more challenging to convince someone else to change their mind.
 Beliefs tend to stir tribal emotions, like when our favorite football team wins or our least favorite political candidate wins.
 Our beliefs, while sometimes of mysterious origin, are foundational when evaluating a decision to change our mind.
 This article explores how we change our minds, especially as it impacts our personal and professional growth.
-We use a multi-disciplinary approach, considering research from Decision Science, Economics, Psychology, Neuroscience, and Political Science.
+We use a multi-disciplinary approach, considering research from Decision Science, Economics, Psychology, Neuroscience, and Mathematics.
 This article provides practical business and science contexts.
-It provides real-life examples of changing our mind and reaching our goals.
+We feature real-life examples of changing our minds and reaching our goals.
 We provide decision tools you will find helpful to make the best decisions!
 We provide a path to approach life in "Perpetual Beta."
 This is a mindset commitment to belief updating and self-improvement.

 This article is presented in the following sections: